 Skin lightening product, Hydroquinone is known to be effective in fading liver spots, freckles, and acne scars.
 However, there has been some recent controversy over the ingredient, as there has been some evidence suggesting that it could be carcinogenic.

 Eye Shadow: Butylparaben

 Butylparaben is typically used as an antimicrobial preservative used in eye shadow, foundation, facial moisturizer, and anti-aging treatments to prevent decomposition.
 Because Butylparaben mimics estrogen, it has been linked to several health problems typically associated with estrogenic substances.

-It has been reported that butylparabens can decrease sperm function in men—potentially leading to sterility.
+It has been reported that butylparaben can decrease sperm function in men—potentially leading to sterility.
 Additionally, a study on rats exposed to a high concentration of butylparaben during pregnancy reports a proportionate increase of pups being born with malformed reproductive organs.

-Should I Stop Using Beauty Products that Include These Ingredients?
+Should I Stop Using Beauty Products That Include These Ingredients?

 As we’ve said, some of these chemicals are known carcinogens, or known to be bad for your health in other ways, but others have only seen a correlation.
 In other words, the official stance in the United States is that they “might” be safe.
 The decision is ultimately up to you, but make sure you’re checking ingredients and that you know what you’re putting on your skin.

 If you’ve used a questionable beauty product and suffered symptoms described above, contact a St. Louis personal injury attorney at Schultz & Myers right away.
-We can help direct you to getting the compensation you are entitled to.
+We can help direct you to get the compensation you are entitled to.
 Call us for a free consultation at 314.444.4444.